zekrom-vale/electron-quick-start/README.md

 npm install
 ```

 Then install any pakages with R (Not with the portable version as that does not resolve dependencies).
 Copy those installed files to the relevent library `R-Portable-*/library`.
+Do not remove the existing library files as it breaks the base packages.

 Then you can compile or run the app